+'''

-Statement createStatement(int resultSetType, int resultSetConcurrency)throws SQL Exception
+Statement createStatement(int resultSetType, int

+resultSetConcurrency)throws SQL Exception

+'''

 The type and concurrencies correspond to the types and concurrencies found on the ResultSet interface listed in Table 2-5.
 If you request an unsupported ResultSet, a SQL warning is chained to the connection.
-When the returned Statement is executed, you will receive the kind of ResultSet that is most like the one you requested.
-See the JDBC 2.0 specification for more details on this method's behavior.
+When the returned Statement is executed, you receive the kind of ResultSet that is most like the one you requested.
+See the JDBC 2.0 specification for more details on the behavior of this method.

-If you do not use createStatement(), the default types of ResultSet are:
+If you do not use createStatement, the default types of ResultSet are:

-- If you call only Statement.executeQuery(), then the ResultSet returned is a SybResultSet that is TYPE_FORWARD_ONLY and CONCUR_READ_ONLY. - If you call setFetchSize() or setCursorName(), then the ResultSet returned from executeQuery() is a SybCursorResultSet that is TYPE FORWARD ONLY and CONCUR UPDATABLE.
+- If you call only Statement.executeQuery, then the ResultSet returned is a SybResultSet that is TYPE_FORWARD_ONLY and CONCUR_READ_ONLY. - If you call setFetchSize or setCursorName, then the ResultSet returned from executeQuery is a SybCursorResultSet that is TYPE_FORWARD_ONLY and CONCUR_UPDATABLE.